How to Create a Journal Manuscript Title Page

 Journal manuscript submission title pages contain similar elements, such as article title, author name, institution, key words, and/or article abstract.
 Additionally, the information on a journal manuscript submission title page is traditionally centered and double-spaced, but this can change from journal to journal and is also based on the citation style you use.
 For instance, an APA journal manuscript submission title page uses Times New Roman font, size 12.
 Since every journal is different, you should take care to follow the journal’s guidelines about what information to include on your journal manuscript submission title page and how to format it.
 You will find this information on the journal’s website, often on the Instructions to Authors page.

-About Editor World: Journal Editing Services Editing Services
+About Editor World: Journal Article Editing & Proofreading Services

-Editor World’s professional editors and proofreaders have edited and proofread journal manuscript submission title pages in a wide variety of fields—from the humanities to sciences, in engineering, math, and other fields—and can help you perfect your manuscript, including your journal manuscript submission title page.
+Editor World’s professional writers, editors, and proofreaders have rewritten, edited, and proofread journal manuscript submission title pages in a wide variety of fields—from the humanities to sciences, in engineering, math, and other fields—and can help you perfect your manuscript, including your journal manuscript submission title page.

-Editor World: Journal Article Editing Services offers fast, affordable editing and proofreading services.
+Editor World: Journal Article Editing Services offers fast, affordable writing, editing, and proofreading services.
 Clients can choose their own professional editor 24/7 and communicate with the editor throughout the editing process.
 Explore our editors, prices, or get in touch with questions you may have about the academic editing process.